 Timing is Critical

 If the tax obligation satisfies all of the five criteria discussed above, the tax can be wiped out in a Chapter 7, Chapter 11 or Chapter 13 bankruptcy.
 The failure, however, to satisfy any one of these criteria makes the taxes non-dischargeable in all chapters of bankruptcy.
 In many cases, the time requirements of the five rules can be satisfied by simply waiting to file the bankruptcy.
 On the other hand, not waiting long enough to file the bankruptcy may cause you not to satisfy one of the five rules and therefore render the tax debt non-dischargeable.
-It is critical to consider these five rules carefully and consult with an attorney in our bankruptcy law office to determine your options.

 Get Help With Bankruptcy in New Jersey